My Freely Admitted Personal Biases as of July 2014

 - When traveling, never eat anything you can't translate.

 - A real teacher doesn't provide answers.
-Only questions so compelling the student must solve them.
+Only questions so compelling the student must answer them.

 - Creativity always starts with a problem.